 Figure below (copied from R2-2108612) illustrates the differences between the approaches.
 Both approaches can be used independently whether there is a common GIN list for external CHs and onboarding or not.

-Question 3: Please indicate which approach do you prefer, and whether any of them is not acceptable to you?
+[Discussion] Proposal 3: RAN2 selects between approaches below on the structure of the new SIB specified to broadcast GINs

 Option A: GINs are listed per SNPN